JoaoRuffino/Hangman-Game/README.md

 - 📗 CSS

 ## Tips for playing:
-- ⚠️ In custom mode, enter the word in capital letters;
+- ⚠️ In custom mode, enter the word in capital letters with no spaces;
-- ⚠️ If you want to know the word, just access the browser console
+- ⚠️ If you want to know the word, just access the browser console;
-- 📢 The game is in Portuguese
+- 📢 The game is in Portuguese;

 ## To acess the project:
 https://joaoruffino.github.io/Hangman-Game/